jonathanoliveirarocha/SeleniumAutomation/README.md

 # SeleniumAutomation

-I made this simple project while learning how to use Selenium.
+I made this simple project while learning how to use Selenium for web automation.
+HTML page animation from: <a href="https://pt.stackoverflow.com/questions/290086/efeito-escrita-dinamica-de-texto">Efeito escrita dinamica de texto</a>

 To run the app, you must first install the <a href="https://www.python.org/downloads/">Python</a>.